bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 ## Project Set Up

 - [ ] Create a forked copy of this project.
-- [ ] Add your project manager as collaborator on Github.
+- [ ] Add your Team Lead as collaborator on Github.
 - [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
 - [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
 - [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [ ] Push commits: git push -u origin `<firstName-lastName>`.

 Follow these steps for completing your project.

 - [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
-- [ ] Add your project manager as a reviewer on the pull-request
+- [ ] Add your Team Lead as a reviewer on the pull-request
-- [ ] Your project manager will count the project as complete by merging the branch back into master.
+- [ ] Your Team Lead will count the project as complete by merging the branch back into master.